 - Safety Data

 The page you were trying to access is not available.
 You may have accessed this page via an outdated link, or typed in the URL incorrectly.
-You may find what you are looking for by searching this site or using the navigation.
+You may find what you are looking for by reviewing the site map below or using the navigation.

 Severe Mucocutaneous Reactions: Severe, including fatal, mucocutaneous reactions can occur in patients receiving Rituxan.
 Discontinue Rituxan in patients who experience a severe mucocutaneous reaction.

 Hepatitis B Virus (HBV) Reactivation: HBV reactivation can occur in patients treated with Rituxan, in some cases resulting in fulminant hepatitis, hepatic failure, and death.
 Screen all patients for HBV infection before treatment initiation, and monitor patients during and after treatment with Rituxan.
 Discontinue Rituxan and concomitant medications in the event of HBV reactivation.